 Some Things You Might Not Like About the Monoprice Monolith Audition B5 Loudspeakers.

-• The Audition B5 does not have very deep bass extension.
+- The Monoprice Monolith Audition B5 does not have very deep bass extension.
 The low frequency cut-off is stated by Monoprice to be 65Hz.
 In my large listening space, where my loudspeakers sit well away from walls, I was surprised to find I did not really care they had no deep bass.
 It only shows in large scale music such as orchestra.
 Also, hip-hop, R&B, and electronic music falls a little flat due to the lack of bass extension.
 However, the bass that is there is high quality, and reminiscent of the 1990s mini-monitor craze where manufactures were clamoring to make the smallest speaker with the deepest bass.
 Since the little bass the B5 has is articulate and works well, they still sound full.
 My pro tip here is to add a subwoofer and you’ll be just fine.

-• The Monoprice Audition B5s are not laser-focused in terms of imaging.
+- The Monoprice Audition B5s are not laser-focused in terms of imaging.
 While listening, the edges of the attack of each note is a bit rounded, and while the soundstage is very wide and deep, the individual positioning of the artists seems to lie behind a bit of a fog.
 This forgiving nature of the B5 can actually come in handy.
 More on that when we discuss listening impressions.

-• While the build is as good as it gets for this budget-level, the B5s are still black boxes.
+- While the build is as good as it gets for this budget-level, the B5s are still black boxes.
 If you are looking for statement loudspeakers that have been hand-rubbed with lambskin and 75 layers of eco-friendly lacquer, the B5s are not for you.

 Listening to the Monoprice Monolith Audition B5 Loudspeakers…

 I listened to the B5s for quite some time.
 I was a little taken aback how they seem to hit all the right buttons for the creation of an enjoyable, musical, audiophile experience.
-In reality, they did nothing spectacular like the Polk Audio R200AEs, and they were not a re-invention of the wheel like the Tekton Design Matrix Monitor (review pending), but som’bitch, the B5 was an extremely enjoyable listen!
+In reality, they did nothing spectacular like the Polk Audio R200AEs, and they were not a re-invention of the wheel like the Tekton Design Matrix Monitor (read the reviews), but som’bitch, the B5 was an extremely enjoyable listen!
 When I stopped trying to figure out the specific details of the B5 that made them enjoyable, it made me realize that the evaluation of a loudspeaker like the B5 needs to be kept big-picture.
 There is such a careful balance of trade-offs in a loudspeaker like the B5, the end result is all that matters.

 In this spirit, I found the speakers to rock when listing to less-than-perfect recordings of good music like U2’s “Mysterious Ways” off of Achtung Baby.
 The forgiving nature of the B5 helped with the overly compressed recording, while cleverly resolving Bono’s vocals in its smooth, but well-defined manner.
 I also enjoyed the punchy beat and danceable bass line the B5s were able to preserve.
 Instruments and imaging in the soundstage were placed well, even if not completely anchored in space.
 I was very satisfied with the B5s’ performance with “Mysterious Ways,” because I have heard more expensive loudspeakers fail to paint the picture an artist is trying to create.
 The overall picture painted by the was that of falling hard for an irresistible dancer across a hazy, nightclub room.
 A very audiophile capability for the B5 that is not very audiophile priced.